DjangoGirls/organizer-manual/coaches/README.md

 - Ask friends and friends of friends for help.
 You never know how connections can go a long way.
 Often one key person can introduce you further.

+## How to choose the coach?

+Coaches are important, so it is good they are people you trust and you know they are firendly, patient and willing to help.
+You need somebody who will invest their time before, during and after workshops.

+If the potential coach is not responding to e-mails for a couple of days, is not willing to meet other coaches or help with installation part, then you probably want somebody else.

+It would be also lovely if you could find some coaches among previous Django Girls attendees!

 ## Meta coach